Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 }

-// MySQL insert example action
+// MySQL insert sample action

 public function action_mysql_add()